the-tallest-tower/the-tallest-tower.github.io/_posts/2022-07-19-how-to-get-funny-fast.md

 No joke idea in your head is holy.
 There is no line that _must_ be said no matter what.
 If the conversation moves on, if you never get your opening, if the moment passes, let it go.
 Another opportunity for a new joke will come along, focus your effort on that.

-I plagiarized this from Colin Mochrie of Whose Line is it Anyway fame.
+I plagiarized this rule from Colin Mochrie of Whose Line is it Anyway fame.
 Something tells me he might know his stuff.

 ## 8. Break the rules